glindsey/gossamer/README.md

 ## Usage

-There's not much to "use", yet. `bin/gossamer` runs the app, but at the moment it does practically nothing except set up a Gosu window and track some events.
-Most of the real work is in the RSpec tests right now.
+There's not much to "use", yet. `bin/gossamer` runs the app, but at the moment it does nothing except crash.
+Most of the real work is in the RSpec tests right now... which also fail other than the few I'm actively working on.
+Look, it's all basically a trash fire, but it's *my* trash fire.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundler` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+(That is probably also broken at the moment.)

 ## Contributing